12 Silent Signs You Should Be Eating More Carbs

 You’re always hungry

 Most healthy carbs are full of belly-filling fiber.
 Most Americans fall short of the recommended daily amount in their diets, according to the Academy of Nutrition and Dietetics.
 Women should aim for 25 grams of fiber per day and men should get around 38 grams—but the average intake in the U.S. is only 16 grams daily.
-One study found that people who eat more fiber have reduced appetites and eat fewer calorie-dense foods, meaning they may consume fewer calories and may even see a slight weight loss.
+A study in the journal Obesity Reviews found that people who eat more fiber have reduced appetites and eat fewer calorie-dense foods, meaning they may consume fewer calories and may even see a slight weight loss.
 “Pair carbs with healthy fats or protein,” says Gorin.
 She suggests having a few tablespoons of pistachios, which offer healthy fats, plant protein, and fiber.
-Just stay away from these 7 high-carb foods that could kill you.

 You feel like you’re losing muscle